dhivyapadmanaban/bikesharing/README.md

 ## Overview of the Analysis

-The purpose of this project is to analyze the New York City Bike Program, the largest bike sharing program in the United States and build a business proposal to convice investors of the bike-sharing program in Des Moines!
+The purpose of this project is to analyze the New York City Bike Program, the largest bike sharing program in the United States and build a business proposal to convince investors of the bike-sharing program in Des Moines!

 Here is the detailed analysis of NYC Bike ride program - [New York City bike Dashboard](https://public.tableau.com/app/profile/dhivya5143/viz/NYCBikeChallenge_16274960011200/NYCCitibikeanalysis?publish=yes)